yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ### Yaml Examples

 #### AIGatewayRoute
-The routing calculation in done in the `ExtProc` by analyzing the match rules on `AIGatewayRoute` spec to emulate the behavior in order to perform the provider specific transformation and authentication before the routing filter is applied, because it happens at the very end of the filter chain.
+The routing calculation in done in the `ExtProc` by analyzing the match rules on `AIGatewayRoute` spec to emulate the behavior in order to perform the AI Service specific transformation and authentication before the routing filter is applied, because it happens at the very end of the filter chain.

 The `AIServiceBackend` rules are specified on the `AIGatewayRoute` based on model header matching, in this example `anthropic.claude-3-5-sonnet` is routed to the AWS Bedrock and `llama-3.3-70b-instruction` is routed to the KServe backend for the self-hosted llama model.